SubSixSolutions/athlessary/README.md

 # Athlessary

-A team management tool designed by Max McCarthy and Will Klock for the University of Illinois Rowing teams
+A team management tool designed by Max McCarthy and Will Klock for the University of Illinois Rowing Program

 Things you can do right now:
 - Login